TiagoCAAmorim/SimModels/Unisim_iv_2024/tests/sens_hist/README.md

     * Stair-steps option in Results doesn't properly print the historical rates.
 * Group TARGET keywords whenever possible (mod2).
     * No changes in the results, but material balance was slightly worse and runtime a bit worse.
         * Not sure why the performance changed, since the information inserted into the simulator is the same (as mod1).
+        * Runtime change is probably associated to server used in the simulation.
     * Added a DTWELL of 0.01 in mod2a.
-        * This addition reduced the runtime to the same level as the other.
+        * This addition reduced the runtime to the same level as the other (mod 0 and 1).
-* Reserved additional TIMEs removal (mod3).
+* Reversed additional TIMEs removal (mod3).
     * Since simulation time is the same and the plots are worse when the additional TIMEs are removed, this modification was reversed.
     * **Decided** to continue with the mod3a version (changes TIME to DATE + group TARGET + DTWELL 0.01)